matn7/CS-Notes/src/main/java/mutithreading/README.md

 **AtomicX Classes**

-- Class located in the **java.util.concurrent.atomic.package**.
+- Class located in the `java.util.concurrent.atomic.package`.
 - Internally uses the Unsafe Class which provides access to low level, native methods.
-- Utilize platform specific implementation of atomic operations.
+- Utilize a platform specific implementation of atomic operations.

 ### AtomicInteger